mosaicml/llm-foundry/bert/README.md

 * `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in Mosaic BERT.
 * `requirements.txt` — All needed Python dependencies.
 * This `README.md`

+In the [common](../common) folder, you will also find:
+* `common/text_data.py`- a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/latest/) that can be used with a vanilla PyTorch dataloader.

 # Setup